-This can vary from slightly puffy to swollen, heavy lids, light sensitive and possibly bloodshot.
+This can vary from slightly puffy to swollen, heavy lids, light sensitive, and possibly bloodshot.
 They feel more swollen than they actually appear.
 Makeup looks quite heavily applied.
 It's advisable to sleep in an elevated position to help reduce swelling at night.
-Also, do not use your best pillowcase the first two nights.
+Also, do not use your best pillowcase for the first two nights.

 Eyes will be swollen and perhaps a bit 'crusty' upon waking.
 The swelling will disappear from being in an upright position and from blinking, etc., increasing circulation to the area.
-Avoid heavy lifting, physical exertion and crying.
+Avoid heavy lifting, physical exertion, and crying.

 Eyes will be less swollen, but still tight.
 The lash area may feel sore if touched.

-What you see is about 20-40% darker, bolder and more solid that what your healed result will present.
+What you see is about 20-40% darker, bolder, and more solid than what your healed result will present.
 Under the pigment, the skin is red and pigment has been deposited into the layer of skin containing dead skin cells; combined giving the appearance of darker color.
 There may be minimal swelling but because typically the eyebrow area does not retain much fluid, swelling will be limited.
 The top layers of skin will begin to shed on about day 3-5, and you will see a loss of color.
 This is normal, and the pigment that was deposited superficially will come off with the skin it is embedded within.
 DO NOT HELP IT!
 Let it peel on its own.
 To pull the skin off, you will remove 'plugs' of dermal pigments as it has not detached itself completely at this point.

 Your eyebrows may begin to itch and the pigment may appear somewhat raised.
 Don't scratch them.